soasme/PeppaPEG/docs/spec.rst

 Negative
 --------

-Negative **tests if the sub-expression does not match**.
+Negative **tests if a primary expression failed to match**.
 Negative starts with ! and followed by a primary:

 .. code-block::

     negative = "!" primary;

-Negative expects the sub-expression doesn't match.
+Negative expects the primary expression doesn't match.
 If fails, the test passes.
 Negative does not "consume" any text.

-Negative can be useful in limiting the possiblities of the latter member in a Sequence.
-In this example, the Sequence expression must not start with "Hello", e.g. "HELLO World", "hello WORLD", "hello world", etc, will match but "Hello World" will not match.
+In this example, the `greeting` rule must not start with "Hello".
+Given "HELLO World", "hello WORLD", "hello world", it will match.
+Given "Hello World", it will not match.

 .. code-block::